gauranshivarshney/TicTacToeByPython/README.md

 ## Description

-A simple Tic-Tac-Toe game built with HTML, CSS, Javascript.
+A simple Tic-Tac-Toe game built with Python.
 This application allows two players to play Tic-Tac-Toe in a user-friendly interface.

 ## Features